Estimated read time: 12 minutes

 Some brands encourage permanent use.
 Others are designed so that you can slip the noseband on and off during training.
 These collars are best if you want to gradually wean your dog off using them.

 Some breeds like Pugs and French Bulldogs have virtually no nose and a head collar will simply will not work for them.
 Others, like Boxers, have a short, wide snout which makes some brands of head collar unsuitable.
-If in doubt, invest in a body harness.

 "Choose the right head collar for you and your dog"